Domain Wall Bianchi Type $VI_0$ Universe in $f(R,T)$ Gravity: Metric and gravity

-where $ A, $ $ B, $ $ C $ are the functions of $t$ and $\alpha$ is a non zero constant.\\ Bianchi type $VI_0$ space time is of particular interest since, it is simple generalization of Bianchi type space and at the same time it is sufficiently complex.
+Bianchi type $VI_0$ space time is of particular interest since it is a simple generalization of Bianchi type space and, at the same time, sufficiently complex.
 Primordial helium abundance and isotropization in a special sense are explained by Barrow \cite{Barrow 1984} with the help of Bianchi type $VI_0$ space time.
 Weaver \cite{Weaver 2000} used magnetism to investigate the Bianchi type $VI_0$ metric.
-Recently, the Bianchi type $ VI_{0} $ space time has been studied by Pradhan and Bali \cite{Pradhan and Bali 2008}, Roy and Prasad \cite{Roy and Prasad 1988} in general relativity, whereas Rao and Neelima \cite{Rao and Neelima 2013} and Ram et al. \cite{Ram et al. 2013} in $f(R,T)$ theory of gravity, using different physical fluids.
+Recently, the Bianchi type $ VI_{0} $ space time has been studied by Pradhan and Bali \cite{Pradhan and Bali 2008} in general relativity, whereas Rao and Neelima \cite{Rao and Neelima 2013} and Ram et al. \cite{Ram et al. 2013} in $f(R,T)$ theory of gravity, using different physical fluids.